 And then I was rebelliously murmuring it had no flash shoe — but not so!
 The manual explained about a plastic thing I could get off with some difficulty, revealing a lovely perfectly formed hot shoe underneath!
 And explaining a peculiar accessory included along with the 4 or five non-fitting lens caps in the vendor's box, a little leather case into which one is supposed to stow the hot shoe cover, attached to one's camera strap! ...
 The wonders never ceasing. ...
 And this comports with the general understated look, as compared with the sx20: there's a little less writing on the sx30, it's a little less bulgy. & the hot shoe's hidden. ...
 I think I hear the cold winds of the iphone whistling 'round, as the poor innocent camera purveyors figured their market wanted less camera / more EZ appliance....

 And then it made an evil line in a picture — Oh Canon Oh Shame! ...
-Doesn't seem to be making a habit of it otherwise, and for all I know many silly cameras will do the same on full-moon odd-numbered Tuesdays. ...
-Well it was an even numbered Tuesday 1/2/18, but still, a full moon....
+In my innocence, it seemed it didn't make a habit of it otherwise, and for all I knew many silly cameras did the same on full-moon odd-numbered Tuesdays. ...
+Well it was an even numbered Tuesday 1/2/18, but still, a full moon.

 7/4/17.
 The 9/98!
 0.3mp (VGA!)
 Sony Mavica FD71 (list $799!) (a mere ~$45 from amazon dealer “betmul”) is a silly camera, but still obviously a kind of stranger in the collection, as it was not a pretentious pretend-camera-looking gadget, but instead a harmless sizable thing that used floppy disks — that is, mortals could get the pictures into their computers, and many did, as dpreview’s Throwback Thursday article recounts; a commenter notes it was the Ebay camera back in those halcyon days.
 Real estate agents were also enthralled, as I dimly recall. ...
 I mean, the FD71 was an actual product!
 You didn’t have to be a photo-meister-aspiring kind of guy; actually the exact opposite.
 Women bought them! ...
 And it’s at least as big as the DSLR, the SX20, and the zoomer....